-- Beginning with Orchid Fusion VMS version 2.10.0, if you are performing an upgrade of your Orchid Fusion VMS, you should check to make sure that all of the registered Orchid Core VMS servers are running, at minimum, Orchid Core VMS version 2.8.0.
-(You will receive a warning message during the installation if this is not the case.)
-In addition, you should install the Orchid Fusion VMS upgrade using the command line. - 1.
-Open the Terminal program (CTRL+ALT+T) and navigate to the directory where you downloaded the Orchid Fusion VMS installation package.
-(The package is probably stored in the Downloads folder.) - Unless GDebi has been installed manually, it will need to be installed by typing the following command: sudo apt-get install gdebi.
+- 1. Open the Terminal program (CTRL+ALT+T) and navigate to the directory where you downloaded the Orchid Fusion VMS installation package.
+(The package is probably stored in the Downloads folder.) - 2.
+Unless GDebi has been installed manually, it will need to be installed by typing the following command: sudo apt-get install gdebi.
 Then press Enter.
 It may take a few minutes for GDebi to install, depending on the speed of your system. - 3.
 The GDebi command can now be used to install the Orchid Fusion VMS debian package.
-The syntax is sudo gdebi package-name.deb, where package-name is the complete filename of the Orchid Fusion VMS installation package that you downloaded.
-For example, if the name of the package is fusion-x86_64_2.10.0-sysvinit.deb, type the following command: sudo gdebi fusion- x86_64_2.10.0-sysvinit.deb.
+The syntax is sudo gdebi (package-name).deb, where package-name is the complete filename of the Orchid Fusion VMS installation package that you downloaded.
+For example, if the name of the package is fusion-x86\64\2.10.0-sysvinit.deb, type the following command: sudo gdebi fusion-x 86 64 2.10.0-sysvinit.deb.
 Then press Enter.